ocelotconsulting/ocelotconsulting.github.io/_posts/2021-01-22-interview-phil-cryer.md

 My next challenge is to try Slackware again.
 Slackware is the 2nd oldest still running Linux (after Debian) and is the one with which I really felt I started to learn Linux (after a short time with Red Hat).
 Slackware really allows you to learn how to run Linux and I really loved it in the day.
 I started on the server and used it as a desktop before moving on to BSDs and various Debian or Ubuntu offshoots for desktops.
 I ran FreeBSD (BSD is not Linux, but can run almost all of the same software) for my main server for many years and it’s a great distro for that.

-**Jay: Are there any Linux projects or hacks that you've done of which are most proud?**
+**Jay: Are there any Linux projects or hacks which you are the most proud of?**

 I think hacks is the right term since I’ve never considered myself a developer - more of a sys-admin, dev-ops, hacker in the true sense of the word.
 I like looking at a problem and learning how to address it with (most of the time) open-source software.